- Home

 Lisa Cencia Rohan, PhD

-Professor, Department of Pharmaceutical Sciences, School of Pharmacy, Department of Obstetrics, Gynecology & Reproductive Sciences, School of Medicine, Clinical and Translational Science Institute at the University of Pittsburgh
+Professor, Department of Pharmaceutical Sciences, School of Pharmacy, University of Pittsburgh ; Professor, Department of Obstetrics, Gynecology & Reproductive Sciences, School of Medicine, University of Pittsburgh; Faculty, Clinical and Translational Science Institute, University of Pittsburgh

-Considering “what women want and will use” is critical in designing effective pharmaceutical products for women.
-Our lab is developing innovative, safe, effective and acceptable drug delivery systems which meet the varied and changing needs of women across the world.
+Considering ‘what women want and will use’ is critical in designing effective pharmaceutical products for women.
+Our lab is developing innovative, safe, effective, acceptable, and affordable drug delivery systems, which meet the varied and changing needs of women across the world.

 Lisa Cencia Rohan, PhD